-3.18 Wheelbase and track :
+3.18 Wheelbase and track:

-Minimum wheelbase : 2000mm.
+Minimum wheelbase: 2000mm.

-Minimum track : 1200mm.
+Minimum track: 1200mm.

-3.19 Bodywork flexibility :
+3.19 Bodywork flexibility:

-3.19.1 Bodywork may deflect no more than 5mm vertically when a 50 kg load is applied vertically to it 700mm forward of the front wheel centre line and 575mm from the car centre line, this point being the centre of the below described adapter.
+- 3.19.1 Bodywork may deflect no more than 5mm vertically when a 50 kg load is applied vertically to it 700mm forward of the front wheel centre line and 575mm from the car centre line, this point being the centre of the below described adapter.
 The load will be simultaneously applied on both sides of the front wing main plane in a downward direction using a rectangular adapter 300mm long and 150mm wide with the 300mm edges running parallel to the car centre line.
 The adapter must follow the shape of the front wing in the above defined area and the teams must supply the latter when such a test is deemed necessary.
-During the test the car must sit on the skid block and the deflection is measured on both sides of the front wing main plane and at the car centre line, the car centre line figure being deducted from the LHS and RHS figures.

-3.19.2 In order to ensure that the requirements of Article 3.17 are respected, the FIA reserves the right to introduce further load/deflection tests on any part of the bodywork which appears to be (or is suspected of), moving whilst the car is in motion.
+During the test the car must sit on the skid block and the deflection is measured on both sides of the front wing main plane and at the car centre line, the car centre line figure being deducted from the LHS and RHS figures. - 3.19.2 Any bodywork facing the ground must remain in compliance with Article 3.14 when a load of 20kg is applied vertically to it at its outermost point directly in front of the rear wheels.
+The load will be simultaneously applied on both sides of the car in a downward direction. - 3.19.3 In order to ensure that the requirements of Article 3.17 are respected, the FIA reserves the right to introduce further load/deflection tests on any part of the bodywork which appears to be (or is suspected of), moving whilst the car is in motion.

-3.20 Engine Cooling Ducts :
+3.20 Engine cooling ducts:

-The engine cooling duct surface must be at least 90,000mm2 in total.
-This is measured to a projection onto a plane vertical to the reference plane and normal to the car centre line and must be maintained up to the radiator surface.
+The area of the air ducts used for cooling the engine must exceed 90,000mm in total.
+This will be measured to a projection onto a plane vertical to the reference plane and normal to the car centre line and must be maintained up to the radiator surface.
 Further any intersection taken normal to the car centre line and vertical to the reference plane must from a continuous line up to the radiator.